What are the outcomes of poor record keeping in a business enterprise?

 Mishandling of Information

-Without strong RIM, even your most reliable workers can expose your organization to legal and compliance risks by unintentionally mishandling documents.
+Without strong records management, even your most reliable workers can expose your organization to legal and compliance risks by unintentionally mishandling documents.
 For example, have you ever found an important form on the copy machine at the office?
 Or given files to a co-worker without first checking their permissions?
 Or maybe you know someone who has thrown away a document or record that was either retained or securely shredded?
-These poor records management errors can put you and your organization at risk.
+These poor records management errors can put you and your organization at risk, while implementing a solid RIM program opens up opportunities for you to grow.

 Regulatory Fines & Penalties

 Whether you manage medical records, legal records, or other forms of personal and financial information, a solid document retention policy is key to avoiding the consequences of poor record keeping.
 Without it, you risk being fined significantly, especially if you destroy records too soon or can’t produce them during an audit.
 You could also incur more risk than you should in legal discovery or an at-fault breach by keeping records beyond their retention dates.
 One example of this happened a few years back to Pacific Gas & Electric Co. when CPUC fined them $24.3 million due to poor records management.
-That’s an expensive lesson to have to learn.
+That’s an expensive and preventable lesson to have to learn for poor records management.

 Damage During Disasters